 - I write and sell home school materials for a niche market with beliefs similar to us.
 Creating the materials met a need for our family since we use them, and also brings in a small income.
 I also am an independent consultant for Lilla Rose hair jewelry. – Heidi Cooper at Torah Family Living and Lilla Rose

 - I’m a blogger for Hudson Valley Parent magazine.
 I blog about saving money and surviving as a stay at home mom of three.
-My latest addition is only 4 weeks old. – Erin Johnson at Third Time’s a Charm
+My latest addition is only 4 weeks old. – Erin Johnson at Hudson Valley Parent Magazine

 - I blog at Smithspirations where I share encouragement and inspiration for Christian homemakers in the areas of faith, family, and natural living.
 I’m also a Lilla Rose hair accessory consultant, which allows me to earn income and occasionally get out of the house!
 A win for a homeschooling & busy mom of 5!
-Kristen Smith at smithspirations.com and Lilla Rose
+Kristen Smith at A Better Way to Thrive and Lilla Rose

 Recommended Resources: Here are a couple of my favorite resources for earning an income from home without having to spend much to get started.